ro13hit/ro13hit/README.md

 - ❓ Ask me about anything related to MERN stack, .NET Core, Angular and related technologies

-- ⚡ Fun fact: Sometimes I sing very good
+- ⚡ Fun fact: The original name for JavaScript was "Mocha" before it was renamed twice!

 <br/>